-FLUE Policy 1.9 -The Residential 4 Future Land Use designation.
-The Residential 4 land use designation is considered an additional step down in density from more highly urbanized areas with a maximum density of up to four (4) dwelling unit per acre, except as otherwise may be provided for within the Future Land Use Element.
+FLUM Policy 1.7 - The Residential 4 Future land use designation affords an additional step down in density from more highly urbanized areas.
+This land use designation permits a maximum density of up to four (4) units per acre, except as otherwise may be provided for within the Future Land Use Element.

+The applicant's request can be considered consistent with the existing Future Land Use.
 The Board should evaluate the compatibility of this application within the context of Administrative Policies 2 - 8 of the Future Land Use Element.

-Analysis of Administrative Policy #3 - Compatibility between this site and the existing or proposed land uses in the area.
+Analysis of Administrative Policy #3 - Compatibility between this site and the existing or proposed land uses in the area: